jarun/bcal/README.md

 - evaluate arithmetic expressions involving storage units
 - convert to IEC/SI standard data storage units
-- REPL mode with the last valid result stored for reuse
+- interactive mode with the last valid result stored for reuse
 - show the address in bytes
 - show address as LBA:OFFSET
 - convert CHS to LBA and *vice versa*
-- show binary, decimal and hex representation of a number
+- base conversion to binary, decimal and hex
 - custom sector size, max heads/cylinder and max sectors/track
 - minimal dependencies